-The two regions of the world that share the most species (the North East and Central Atlantic) have developed quite different approaches to managing shared stocks.
+The two regions of the world that have the most shared species (the Northeast and Central Atlantic) have developed quite different approaches to managing shared stocks.
 In the North East Atlantic, fisheries are managed by the European Union and quotas allocated by species and regulatory area, with some of them (e.g., Iceland and Norway) characterized as having good fisheries management [@Melnychuk:2017gh].
 On the other hand, fisheries along the west coast of Africa could benefit from improvements [@Melnychuk:2017gh].
 Ironically, this region has long been exploited by foreign fleets, including European, sometimes illegally [@Belhabib:2015bl], with questionable fishing rights systems [@Mills:2004dj], and unfair fisheries agreements [@Kaczynski & Fluharty 2002].
 Thus, having joint management plans for shared stocks between neighbors will not be enough to achieve sustainable goal 14, Life Below Water [@SDG].
 Countries need to work together towards a more equitable system of global fishing rights.

 Number of transboundary and discrete species by country and continent

+[Here, you should have a section to critically examine the strength and weaknesses of the estimates.
+For example, the 900+ species are mostly from countries with better reporting system, quality of the spatial data, also are there any gaps in the criteria?
+E.g., if a species only occur in 1 cell in adjacent EEZ, do you consider them shared species?].

 Empirical analysis suggest that cooperation will have better outcomes for shared fisheries management.
 Examples vary between regions and species including Mexico and the United States over Pacific anchovies [@CisnerosMontemayor:2020kv], Norway and Russia over Atlantic cod (Gadus morhua)[@Diekert:2010gp], and between Namibia and South Africa over hake (Merluccius spp) [@Sumaila:2003vw].
 However, few evidence exists today regarding the true efficiency of transboundary fisheries plans.
 Indeed, there are some successful bilateral management plans for species such as Pacific Halibut between Canada and the US as well [@REference?] and multilateral treaties like the Pacific Nauru Agreement that manages 30% of global skipjack tuna in the South Pacific Islands [@Aqorau:2018bh].
 However, the effectiveness of Regional Fisheries Management Organizations, responsible for managing high migratory stocks in areas beyond national jurisdiction, has been previously questioned [@CullisSuzuki:2010fi].
 Countries that are today harvesting species at rates less than 50% of the historical maximum catch (Category C) should be paying extra care in these species (Fig. 2).
 While these catch trends do not reflect stock status [@@Branch:2011br], they could reassemble fisheries that are over exploited or collapsed [@Kleisner:2011wn].
 The rebuilding of a transboundary species could be strongly impacted by uncoordinated efforts of countries harvesting the same species but with different objectives [@Ref].

 Management of transboundary fisheries needs to be looking forward.
 As species shift their known distributions to cope with a changing ocean, new transboundary species will arise, challenging the management of shared stocks worldwide [@Pinsky].
 Conflicts in regions with a high abundance in transboundary species will likely be exacerbated by climate change, as seen in the ongoing dispute between the European Union, Norway, Iceland and the Faroe Islands over mackerel (species) [@Spijkers:2017ij].
 Understanding how climate change will affect the biogeography of marine species, and notably the number of countries’ EEZ it spans is a key element to the design of effective long-term spatial-based fisheries management [@Alexa, @Song:2017iua].